plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 Visual Studio Code is quite good for searching using regular expressions.

+Eyes down for a full house... on to the exploitation!

 ## SQL Injection Vulnerability Revealing User Credentials

 coming soon